saz/puppet-rsyslog/README.md

 ### License

-* This module is licensed under Apache 2.0, see LICENSE.txt for more details
+* This module is licensed under Apache 2.0, see LICENSE for more details

 ### Maintainer

-* Written and maintained by Craig Dunn (craig@craigdunn.org) @crayfishx
+* This module is maintained by Vox Pupuli.
+It was originally written by Craig Dunn (craig@craigdunn.org) @crayfishx.
 * Sponsored by [Skyscape Cloud Services](http://www.skyscapecloud.com)